Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-48-laid-bare.md

 "I thought the Domain was the largest?"

 "By population, yes.
 The Kwmbwrw have purchased more systems.
-Their approach seems to be to… I believe I heard the phrase *‘building wide’* as opposed to *‘building tall’* once."
+Their approach seems to be to...
+I believe I heard the phrase *‘building wide’* as opposed to *‘building tall’* once."

-"And because of the growing cost of each subsequent system, they really have paid the Dominion a *lot…"* Knight surmised.
+"And because of the growing cost of each subsequent system, they really have paid the Dominion a *lot..."* Knight surmised.

 "Meanwhile, Humans are simply taking deathworlds because nobody else wants them, and apparently getting away with it.
-They feel you are…" Kirk paused, and made the grinding noise in his throat that was the Ricktick equivalent of an *‘er…’*
+They feel you are..."
+Kirk paused, and made the grinding noise in his throat that was the Ricktick equivalent of an *‘er...’*

 "Cheating?"
 Knight suggested.